JuliaPhylo/PhyloNetworks.jl/test/readme.md

 ### Tests functions
 All in runtests.jl

+old test files: checkout PhyloNetworks v0.9.1 or older to see those older files.

 #### add hybridization
-(deprecated)
-tests_5taxon.jl runs all the tests for the eight 5taxon networks of starting with tree_example.jl and adding one hybridization It calls add_hybrid_caseC,D,E,F,G,H,I,J.jl aux functions: print_add.jl and test_functions_5taxon.jl

-test_add2hyb.jl add a second hybrid which is a bad triangle, and the functions should identify it
+test_add2hyb.jl add a first hybrid, then a second hybrid that makes a bad triangle, and the functions should identify it

 #### delete hybridization
-(deprecated)
-tests_5taxon_delete.jl runs all the tests for the eight 5taxon networks of starting with tree_example.jl and adding one hybridization, and then deleting it and comparing to the original tree example
-It calls delete_hybrid_caseC,D,E,F,G,H,I,J.jl
-aux functions: test_functions_5taxon.jl

 test_deleteHybridizationUpdate.jl checks that all attributes are correctly updated after deleting a hybridization (1 and 2 hybrids)